 Places to stay

-Elephant Sands is situated 53km north of Nata on the Nata – Kasane road on a 23000 ha private game reserve.
-Come to Elephant Sands and enjoy viewing the elephant drinking from the water hole right in front of the lodge, or from the swimming pool.
+- Elephant Sands is situated 53km north of Nata on the Nata – Kasane road on a 23000 ha private game reserve.
+Enjoy viewing the elephant drinking from the waterhole right in front of the lodge, or from the swimming pool.

-Elephant Sands offers comfortable accommodation in safari tents on stilts, family safari tents on stilts, chalets and family chalets, all with en-suite bathrooms.
+- Accommodation comes in the form of safari tents on stilts, family safari tents on stilts, chalets and family chalets, all with en-suite bathrooms.
 There is also a campsite offering outside (and inside) ablutions for those looking for a real African experience.
 A swimming pool allows you to cool off and relax in the midday sun.

-A picturesque watering hole is the focus point at this camp, where animals such as impala, elephant and kudu come in their droves in the late afternoon for a drink.
-Enjoy the bush experience at Elephant Sands: take a game drive or game walk in the private game reserve with one of our trained guides or relax and take in the view of our watering hole or enjoy a bush camp or barbeque.
-Best time to come is in the dry months May to November when animals congregate around pans and waterholes.
-Other activities that are seasonal and weather dependent includes a Makgadikgadi Pans sundowner or overnight.
-All activities at an additional cost with min of 4 guests.
+- A picturesque watering hole is the focus point at this camp, where animals such as impala, elephant and kudu come in their droves in the late afternoon for a drink.
+Enjoy a true bush experience at Elephant Sands on a game drive or bush walk in the private game reserve with a trained guides or relax and take in the view of our watering hole while enjoying a barbeque.

-Jack’s Camp features 7 twin and 3 double tents with en-suite bathrooms featuring indoor and outdoor showers.
+- Jack’s Camp features seventwin and three double tents with en-suite bathrooms featuring indoor and outdoor showers.
 Spacious and stylish – with an elegant atmosphere.

-Activities are varied, and combine wildlife with culture, history, archaeology and geology.
-Activities on offer all year round include: interacting with incredibly friendly habituated meerkats; walking with Bushmen Guides; game drives to experience unique desert wildlife, Chapman’s Baobab - one of the oldest and biggest trees in Africa, bird watching and night drives.
+- Activities are varied, and combine wildlife with culture, history, archaeology and geology.
+Most activities on offer all year round and include interacting with incredibly habituated meerkats; walking with Bushmen guides; day and night game drives , Chapman’s Baobab (one of the oldest and biggest trees in Africa) and birdwatching.